 Point is, the “potential” of what Windows held back then, which has made all the 3D, high-graphic density games and photo/video editing and production possible was something that the world didn't misjudge!

 Anyway after the first version of Windows. the second version broke out of its eggshell 7 years later!
 The Windows V2.0

-This was the version which made quite the splash in the world back then, primarily because Microsoft and HP were sued by Apple for design and looks copyright, which was mostly ruled in favor of Apple.
+This was the version that made quite the splash in the world back then, primarily because Microsoft and HP were sued by Apple for design and looks copyright, which was mostly ruled in favor of Apple.

-The next member in the family wasn't Windows 3.0, but instead it was the Windows 2.1x, and they were born after just a 6-month gap between its predecessor.
+The next member in the family wasn't Windows 3.0, but instead, it was the Windows 2.1x, and they were born after just a 6-month gap between its predecessor.

 Although the next version of Windows made its appearance around 12 years later, the Windows 3.0